victorpopkov/cask-tools/README.md

 ### Linux

-Even though [Homebrew-Cask](https://github.com/caskroom/homebrew-cask) was created specifically for OS X, most of the scripts provided in the current repository can be used on Linux.
+Even though [Homebrew-Cask](https://github.com/caskroom/homebrew-cask) was created specifically for macOS, most of the scripts provided in the current repository can be used on Linux.
 The installation procedure is quite simple: just clone this repository somewhere on your system and then use `install` target of the provided Makefile: